SarangSutavani/Generative-Terrain-Reconstruction/README.md

 # Running LiDAR Simulations

-1. Open matlab sae_wcx.m file
+1. Open matlab lidar_datagen.m file
 	- Run matlab to ensure folder is in the current .m file path
 2. Open LIDAR_Data_Generator ipynb file
 	- Click on explorer (open using jupyter or vscode)